Eleoper/Ecommerce-Page/README.md

 # Ecommerce-Page
 Project for CSCI 426 - Ecommerce Website

+(JUST TO DISCUSS IN MEETING)
+Eleo modifications -
+Added comments to big sections
+Changed all div elements to section
+Organized the style.css file to be more appealing and organized Assigned Proposals to each member - Waiting for approval of each member for meeting of Wednesday 4/23/24 Modified README.md file for better visual representation

+(NEW DOCUMENTATION)
+Eleo Per Mapute's Modifications -
+Created header, side bar, navigation links, and footer for each page.
+Added search bar in side bar.
+Created user page.

+Ngoc Bui's Modifications -
+Created Cart page and added payment form.

+Cameron's Modification's -
+Created Shirts, Shorts, and Sweaters pages.
+Populated index page with deals of the day.

+Bishwas Khadka's Modifications -
+Created About Us, Contact Us, and Policy pages.

+(OLD DOCUMENTATION)
 4/10/2024 Notes -
 Eleo has create the css , html, and js files for Ecommerce website Eleo created code for header in html